iCliniq Logo

 Lung cancer biomarkers are mutations caused by gene alterations or rearrangements that encourage cancer cell development.

-• Immune Response Biomarkers: These biomarkers determine how effectively immunotherapy will work for one’s malignancy.
+• Immune Response Biomarkers: These biomarkers indicate how effectively immunotherapy will work for a given malignancy.
 NSCLC gene mutation biomarkers include:

 • Tumor Protein p53 (TP53): The most prevalent mutation in NSCLC is TP53.
-It is seen in around 50 percent of persons with NSCLC.
+It is seen in approximately 50% of patients with NSCLC.

 • KRAS: The second most prevalent mutation in NSCLC is KRAS.
-The KRAS mutation is found in approximately 30 percent of persons with NSCLC.
-The serine/threonine kinase 11 (STK11) mutation is frequently found alongside it.
+The KRAS mutation is found in approximately 30% of patients with NSCLC.
+The serine/threonine kinase 11 (STK11) mutation is frequently found in conjunction with it.

-• EGFR: The epidermal growth factor receptor (EGFR) mutation causes the creation of the EGFR protein, which causes cancer cells to grow excessively.
+• EGFR: The EGFR mutation causes the creation of the EGFR protein, which causes cancer cells to grow excessively.
 There are several EGFR mutations, the most frequent being EGFR exon 19 deletion and EGFR exon 21 L858R point mutations.

 • MET Gene and MET Exon 14(METex14): The MET gene codes for the MET protein, which transmits growth signals to the cancer.
 Exon 14 skipping is a defect that hinders the degradation of a certain type of MET protein, which results in extra protein in the body.